valkey-io/valkey-doc/commands/command-info.md

-Returns @array-reply of details about multiple Redis commands.
+Returns @array-reply of details about multiple Valkey commands.

 Same result format as `COMMAND` except you can specify which commands get returned.